 Possessing a Controlled Substance While Armed in Texas

 Possessing a Controlled Substance While Armed in TexasIf you’ve been charged with possession of a controlled substance while armed in Texas, you’re facing serious legal consequences that can affect your life for years to come.
-At Mary Beth Harrell Law Firm, we understand the gravity of these charges and are ready to help you navigate the legal system.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we understand the gravity of these charges and are ready to help you navigate the legal system.
 Here’s what you need to know about these charges, their penalties, and your options for defense.

 What Is possession of a controlled substance while armed?